 It would be a shame if your preapproval were to expire just as you found your dream home.

-What do I do if my mortgage preapproval letter expires?
+What to do if your mortgage preapproval letter expires

 That said, if your preapproval does expire, it’s not the end of the world.

 It just means you’ll have to apply for a new one.
 And since you already made copies of all your documents and organized them neatly in a folder (you did do that, didn’t you?), the reapplication process should be a breeze.

 The downside is that if 45 days have passed, your credit score will be dinged with another hard inquiry.

 Speaking of which, if you have a questionable credit history and are concerned about qualifying for a loan, you can also use a preapproval as a sort of diagnostic tool.

 By completing a mortgage application six to 12 months in advance, you can uncover (and fix) issues that may prevent you from securing a home loan.

 Then, when you’ve fixed any issues and are ready to buy, you can apply for a new preapproval.

 Never overpay on Amazon again